DSC-NIET/Hacktoberfest-21/README.md

 # Hacktoberfest-21
-This repository is to invite PRs for Hacktoberfest.
+This repository is for inviting PRs for Hacktoberfest'21.